 Although over the years I’ve photographed players for magazines such as GQ, it’s a different relationship when it’s a formal contract.
 I’ve photographed some of the younger players and apprentices, and it’s amazing how they change when they turn professional because they’re constantly pressurised by the nature of their image, relayed through photography or through video or endorsements.

-That’s a big part of what they’re engaged with so when I just say I’m making pictures and I’m interested in football and Liverpool, it’s almost like there’s a breath of great relief because they become children again and they talk to me like they’re excited about football again, and that’s nice.
+That’s a big part of what they’re engaged with so when I just say I’m taking pictures and I’m interested in football and Liverpool, it’s almost like there’s a breath of great relief because they become children again and they talk to me like they’re excited about football again, and that’s nice.

 Would you say that the way people’s attitude towards being photographed during the match influences the number of pictures you take post-match?